ChristopherALewis/glossary-for-product-managers/README.md

 A model or design replica of a product, used to gather user feedback earlier in the product lifecycle.
 Mockups are often produced by designers prior to prototype or feature testing.

 ###Prototype
-A simulation of functionality or design meant to put testers in the proper mindset to answer questions through behaviour rather than self-reporting.
+A simulation of functionality or design meant to put testers in the proper mindset to answer questions through behavior rather than self-reporting.
 Prototypes are the means by which experiments generate actionable data and provide a framework by which product managers can evaluate and benchmark new product features iteratively.
 Many tools have been developed to make prototyping accessible to product managers.

 ###UI
 User interface — the visual dimension of any given product or service, as the user connects to it.